Terrier-Tech/tuff/README.md

     // this is guaranteed to be called only once,
     // before the render() method is called for the first time init() {
     }

+    // this will get called after init() and before the first render()
+    // it may be called more than once if the root part is reloaded load() {
+    }

     // this will get called at least once, but possibly many